PlanRift/PlanRift.github.io/README.md

-# PLANRIFT PORTOFOLIO WEBSITE
+# PLANRIFT PORTFOLIO WEBSITE

-💫A Portofolio Webiste of Me!💫
+💫A Portfolio Webiste of Me!💫

 ## Visiting